 Number of Moons: 16

-This planet has the “Great Red Spot” which we may think that as beautiful, but it is actually a storm that has been continuously blowing for 350 years, maybe longer.
+This planet has the “Great Red Spot” which we may think is beautiful, but it’s actually a storm that has been continuously blowing for 350 years, maybe longer.
 Jupiter has a total of 16 moons and some of them are considered the largest moons in the Solar System, specifically Europa.